tlewis0/GettingData/README.md

 Overview:

-The included R script called run_analysis.R reads the data set "getdata_projectfiles_UCI HAR Dataset" available at "https://d396qusza40orc.cloudfront.net" and ouputs a data set to projData.txt which contians a summary of the data by activity and subject
+The included R script called run_analysis.R reads the data set "getdata_projectfiles_UCI HAR Dataset" available at "https://d396qusza40orc.cloudfront.net" and ouputs a data set to projData.txt which contains a summary of the data by activity and subject

 The data set is processed in a series of steps:

 1) Merged the training and the test sets to create one data set: